In a few weeks it will be 25 years since I moved away from Bakersfield, California to Western Kentucky.

 Late last summer my uncle passed away in Hanford, California, which is an hour and a half past my hometown of Bakersfield.
 I was asked by my cousins to be a pall bearer.
 My parents could not make the trip due to my Dad’s frail health.
 So I decided to make a quick turn-around driving trip by myself.
 I left my home in Arizona around 4 AM, needing to be in Hanford for the rosary at 5 PM.

-The night prior I called Mary and asked her if they would be home that next day around noon.
+The night prior I called her Mom and asked her if they would be home that next day around noon.
 She was excited and said they would make sure that they were home.
 This had all happened so quickly that I did not really have time to be nervous.
 But it felt good to realize that I was about to see them after all this time.

 Upon arriving in Bakersfield I first drove to the house that I had bought just four days prior to Dana’s death.
 Our last weekend together had primarily focused on the excitement of doing fun stuff for what was to be our first house.
 I never moved in and sold it a few months after her death.
 As I drove up to the cute 1950s California ranch house, the emotion of our shattered future hit me hard.

 I then made the quick half mile drive to Dana’s house.
 Her parents still lived in the same house.
 I pulled up and parked at the spot that I had parked to see Dana so many times before.
 It quickly hit me that it was the first time I parked there in over 24 years.
 It sure did not feel like it had been so long.
 I sat for a minute or two as I attempted to regain some sort of composure.

 I rang the doorbell and they both quickly answered.
 We hugged and I cried.
 They looked great.
 She was now 74 years old and he was 79.
 It was crazy to think that the last time I had seen them they were around my current age.

 Like myself, Dana had been an only child.